-It is possible to rebuild trust in a relationship after addiction issues.?
-Yes.
+Rebuilding relationship trust after addiction issues is possible.
 This can be a long and challenging process, and here are some tips:

 - Honesty is best policy: Honesty is crucial in rebuilding trust.
 It is essential to be open and honest about your addiction, struggles, and your recovery journey.
 It may be uncomfortable, but it’s important to share your thoughts, feelings, and concerns with each other.

 - Stay Consistent: Consistency is important to building trust.
 Show your partner that you are committed to your recovery and that you are maintaining your sobriety.
 Follow through with your promises and commitments.

 - Communication : It is vital in any relationship, but it’s especially important when rebuilding trust.
 Talk to your partner regularly and openly about your progress, challenges, and on going goals.

 - Take your time: Rebuilding trust takes time, and it won’t happen overnight.
 Be patient and understand that it may take some time for your partner to trust you again.